 Julia is the Director of the UPEACE Centre for Executive Education.
-She has dual master’s degrees from UPEACE and American University in Washington DC, in International Relations and Affairs and Natural Resources and Sustainable Development.
+She has dual master’s degrees from UPEACE and American University in Washington DC in International Relations and Affairs and Natural Resources and Sustainable Development.
 Before joining the Centre, Julia spent three years working with a social enterprise dedicated to bringing volunteers and Spanish learners to Latin America.
-She also is a co-founder of a sustainable vanilla importing venture with her brothers, and has worked extensively with environmental NGOs in the international development field.
+She also is a co-founder of Lafaza, a sustainable vanilla importing venture with her brothers, and spent the first half of her career with Rainforest Alliance and Fair Trade USA working on development and environmental certification programs through Latin America.
 Julia is from the United States but has lived in Costa Rica for eight years, as well as spending significant time in Mexico and Brazil.

 Hannah is the Program Officer for the Centre for Executive Education, in charge of managing the online program and, of course, contributing to the rest of the organization’s mission as well.
 Hannah’s last position was with Discovery, working as a Research Analyst on the Latin American market.
 She also worked with Maximo Nivel, an Intercultural Center hosting volunteers in Costa Rica, where she was in charge of managing and supervising volunteers and the projects with which they worked.
 Hannah holds a BA in Psychology from Saint Joseph’s University in Philadelphia.